-We all know that this fall is a bit different than other years.
-Teachers are learning how to adapt their instruction to having online learners, in-class learners, learners who are in class some of the time, and at home some of the time.
-Last month, we talked about 50 different ways to get students outside while learning and allowing the Land to be the teacher.
-There are all sorts of opportunities for learning outside in the fall from hibernation and migration to adaptations, food science, and harvesting methods.
+We all know this fall is different from other years.
+Educators are learning how to adapt their instruction to online, in-class, and hybrid learning.
+Last month, we talked about 50 different ways to learn outside and let the Land be the teacher.
+There are various opportunities for learning outside in the fall, from hibernation and migration to adaptations, food science, and harvesting.

-In some communities, feasts and activities take place in the fall that honour and celebrate the land and its bounty.
-Many foods are traditionally harvested in the fall, including wild rice, waterfowl, game birds, animals like deer and moose, fish, and a few varieties of berries.
-The harvesting, conservation, preparation, and consumption of these foods offer many opportunities for learning across subjects.
-Educators can use the opportunity of community or school events to craft lessons that start with these cultural activities at their base.
-Even if there are no official events planned, teachers can still create lessons centred around these food sources and this time of year.
+In some communities, feasts and activities occur in the fall to honour and celebrate the land and its bounty.
+Educators can craft lessons around community or school cultural activities.
+Indigenous Peoples traditionally harvest many foods in the fall, including wild rice, waterfowl, game birds, deer, moose, fish, and berries.
+Harvesting, conservation, preparation, and consumption of these foods offer many opportunities for learning across subjects.
+Educators can create lessons around fall food sources even if the school or community has no official events planned.

-Creating lessons and learning centred around traditional activities can be daunting for teachers.
-It can sometimes be difficult to see how your subject or outcomes match with traditional activities.
-Below you’ll find some examples of learning activities that all stem from traditional harvesting.
+Creating lessons and learning centred around traditional activities can be daunting for educators.
+It can be difficult to see how your subject or outcomes match traditional activities.
+Below you’ll find some examples of learning activities that stem from traditional harvesting.

-Begin by taking part in harvesting activities with your students.
-If you aren’t able to coordinate something as a class, encourage students to go out with family and friends.
+Begin by taking part in harvesting activities with learners.
+There doesn’t need to be a full community-wide or school-wide activity planned.
 Activities like berry picking or root, moss, and plant harvesting are easy to organize as a small class activity.
-There doesn’t need to be a full community-wide or school-wide activity planned.
+If you can’t coordinate something as a class, encourage learners to go out with family and friends.
 Activities like hunting or fishing usually involve extra equipment that will require some organization by the school or community.
-Have a knowledgeable community member come with your class to show the appropriate way to harvest and to show respect for what students will harvest.
+Have a knowledgeable community member come with your class to demonstrate appropriate harvesting practices and respect for the land.

 Storytelling – ELA/Social Studies

-Ask students to develop their own story about fall harvesting or about the animals, plants, or medicines that are harvested in the fall.
+Ask learners to develop their own story about fall harvesting or animals, plants, or medicines harvested in the fall.
 Remind them of how the Elder used words, tone, body language, and pacing to tell a story.
-Encourage students to think about these things as they are developing their stories.
+Encourage learners to think about these elements as they develop their stories.

-Depending on the context of your class, you may wish for students to write down their stories, deliver their stories orally, or some combination of both.
+Depending on your class context, you may have learners write their stories, deliver them orally, or both.

 Do you want to include some science?
-Some stories that Elders, Knowledge Keepers, or students tell may involve science.
-Is the storyteller talking about populations of animals changing?
-Or about their habitats changing?
-Is the storyteller talking about a trap that did or didn’t work?
-Is the storyteller talking about an amazing shot they made?
-Or a time that someone processed meat poorly?
-All of these topics can be starting points for scientific discussions about the environment, physics, or biology.
+Some stories that Elders, Knowledge Keepers, or learners tell may involve science.
+Is the storyteller talking about changes in animal populations?
+Habitat changes?
+A trap that did or didn’t work?
+An amazing shot they made?
+A time that someone processed meat poorly?
+These topics can be starting points for scientific discussions about the environment, physics, or biology.

 Traditional Activities, Delving Deeper – Social Studies/Science

-Encourage students to ask questions about traditional fall harvesting practices.
-How have they changed over the years and why?
-What are the traditional ways to harvest these foods or medicines?
-How are they prepared and stored?
-Are there any local histories about conservation and management, hunting, fishing, or harvesting?
+Encourage learners to ask questions about traditional fall harvesting practices.
+How have they changed over the years, and why?
+What are the traditional ways to harvest foods or medicines?
+How do people prepare and store foods and medicines?
+Are there local histories about conservation and management, hunting, fishing, or harvesting?

-If asking questions during demonstrations is not appropriate, have students interview Elders, Knowledge Keepers, or family members after the fact to learn more.
+If asking questions during demonstrations is inappropriate, have learners interview Elders, Knowledge Keepers, or family members afterward.

-Students can prepare to teach other students what they have learned by giving a presentation, doing a demonstration, sharing a story, or making a video.
+Learners can share their learning with peers by giving a presentation, demonstrating skills, sharing a story, or making a video.